mjf1406/the-sun-to-scale/README.md

 -   2024/04/21
     -   added the rest of the real-world objects
     -   fixed: colors are broken on Chrome, so need a theme
+    -   added icons for minor planets and natural satellites
 -   2024/04/20
     -   added planet icons
     -   added celestial data